markashleybell/markashleybell.com/posts/creating-a-simple-stopwatchtimer-application-with-c-windows-forms.md

             /// <param name="e">EventArgs object</param>
             void _timer_Tick(object sender, EventArgs e)
             {
-                // We do this to chop off any stray milliseconds resulting from
+                // We do this to 'chop off' any stray milliseconds
-                // the Timer's inherent inaccuracy, with the bonus that the
+                // resulting from the Timer's inherent inaccuracy,
-                // TimeSpan.ToString() method will now show correct HH:MM:SS format
+                // with the bonus that the TimeSpan.ToString() method
-                var timeSinceStartTime = DateTime.Now - _startTime;
+                // will now show the correct HH:MM:SS format var timeSinceStartTime = DateTime.Now - _startTime;
                 timeSinceStartTime = new TimeSpan(timeSinceStartTime.Hours,
                                                   timeSinceStartTime.Minutes,
                                                   timeSinceStartTime.Seconds);

-                // The current elapsed time is the time since the start button was
+                // The current elapsed time is the time since the start button
-                // clicked, plus the total time elapsed since the last reset _currentElapsedTime = timeSinceStartTime + _totalElapsedTime;
+                // was clicked, plus the total time elapsed since the last reset _currentElapsedTime = timeSinceStartTime + _totalElapsedTime;

                 // These are just two Label controls which display the current